sm02-08/gamepad/README.md

 # gamepad
-learning how to make a gamepad yummy
+learning how to make a gamepad. yummy